evpl/xteps/README.md

 ### Steps chain hooks

 You can use hooks in a steps chain.
 Hooks will be closed in case of any exception in steps chain or in case of `callHooks()` method invocation.

-Don't worry about closing resources.
-Just use hooks to release resources.
+You can use hooks to release resources.

 ```java
 stepsChain().withContext(new AutoCloseableImpl())